jjasonclark/jjasonclark.com/content/post/2012-11-26-searching_git_with_vim.md

   - git
   - plug-ins
 summary: Searching Git repositories is very simple using the Fugitive and Unimpaired plug-ins.
 They allow you to jump to each file and line in the result set with default keybindings.
-title: Searching a Git repository using
+title: Searching a Git repository using VIM
 url: /searching_git_with_vim
 ---